-The training and induction provided for new Trustees will depend upon their existing experience but would always include a tour of the Academy and a chance to meet staff and pupils.
+The training and induction provided for new Trustees will depend upon their existing experience but would usually include a tour of the Academy and a chance to meet staff and pupils.
+The Coronavirus pandemic has necessarily impacted on the Trustee induction process.
 All Trustees are provided with copies of policies, procedures, minutes, accounts, budgets, plans and other documents they will need to undertake their role as Trustees.
 As there are normally only two or three new Trustees a year, induction tends to be done informally and is tailored specifically to the individual.
 Advantage is taken of specific courses offered by various other organisations as appropriate.

-There is a Trustee training day organised each year which includes training sessions to keep the Trustees updated on relevant developments impacting on their roles and responsibilities.
 New Trustees have the opportunity to undertake National Governor Association training and all Trustees receive regular National Governor Association updates.